massarafune/ics-threat-intel/README.md

 # ics-threat-intel
 Threat intel platform for ICS

-This repo contains Vagrantfile and backend Nodejs API server.
+This repo contains Vagrantfile and ELK configuration.
 Vagrantfile automatically runs shell scripts to install ELK stack and Node.

 Please note that this repo DOES NOT include React front end, which can be found in different repo.